ttransou/RASCAL/README.md

 ## Optional Enterprise Customization
-These are the main reuse levers when adapting RASCAL for another business unite, area, corpus, or product surface:
+These are the main reuse levers when adapting RASCAL for another business unit, area, corpus, or product surface:
 - taxonomy customization in `metadata_definitions.json`
 - fallback and clarification behavior in `config/fallback_qa.json` and `config/fallback_templates.json`
 - Azure development wiring in `.env`